WePesa/pizza-demo/docs/how-it-works.md

 Finally run `bloc start` in your bloc project directory and your bloc API will be up and ready to handle requests from the angular app.

-Now in your pizza app root directory run `grunt serve` and you should see the app running on localhost:9000.
+Now in your pizza app root directory and open the file `server/config/environment/shared.js`.
+Change the `apiEndPoint` to be the same url as used in `apiURL` but leave the `/eth/v1.2/` extension to the route.
+Once completed, run `grunt serve` and you should see the app running on localhost:9000.

 Login with the pizzaMaker user and we can then deploy a new smart contract.

 ## Part II: Smart Contract Creation

-Here you can see the create contract button.
-Click create contract, then choose 1 topping and enter an integer price (ex: 6), and press deploy contract.
-You should now see a pizza contract in the contract dashboard.
+Here you can see the `NEW PIZZA CONTRACT` button.
+Click the button, then choose 1 topping and enter an integer price (ex: 6), and press deploy contract.
+You should now see the details of your newly deployed  pizza contract.

 Below is a code snippet showing how the contract was actually deployed